-A gastroenteritis diet includes the kinds of foods you should eat or give to a child who has gastroenteritis .
+A gastroenteritis diet includes the kinds of foods you should eat or give to a person who has gastroenteritis .
 The symptoms of gastroenteritis usually last 1-2 days.
 However, they can last up to 10 days.
 Symptoms include:

 This diet can help you feel more comfortable and prevent dehydration .
 In the past, gastroenteritis diets have included withholding food for 24 hours and the BRAT diet (bananas, rice, applesauce, toast).
-However, some organizations do not recommend withholding food or the BRAT diet.
+However, some organizations do not advise withholding food or the BRAT diet.

 If you or your child has gastroenteritis, choose a diet that is nutritious and prevents dehydration.
 For most people of all ages, that diet is your normal food intake, perhaps modified slightly by limiting sugars and fatty or spicy foods.